scholz-lab/GlowTracker/docs/getting_started.md

 ---

 # Getting Started
-After you have finished constructing your macroscope, connect the camera and stage's USBs to your computer.
+After you have finished constructing your microscope, connect the camera and stage's USBs to your computer.
 1. [Opening up the GUI](#opening-the-gui)
 2. [Connect to the stage](#connect-to-the-stage)
 3. [Connect to the camera](#connect-to-the-camera)